xenocrat/chyrp-markdown/README.md

 #### Define escapeable characters

-Depending on the language features you have chosen to implement, a different set of characters must be defined as escapable using a backslash (`\`).
+Depending on the language features you have chosen to implement, a different set of characters must be defined as escapable using a backslash (`\`) for literal use.
 The parser defines only backslash as escapable (`\\`) initially.

 #### Add custom rendering behavior

 Optionally you can adjust rendering behavior by overriding some methods.
-Refer to the `consumeParagraph()` method of the flavors for inspiration on different rules defining which elements are allowed to interrupt a paragraph.
+Refer to the `consumeParagraph()` method of the various Markdown flavors for inspiration on different rules defining which elements are allowed to interrupt a paragraph.

 Acknowledgements
 ----------------